-Everybody has heard about state inspections for their vehicles before.
+Have you ever wondered about the inner working of a New Hampshire state inspection?
 Some people may not know that in New Hampshire, a car needs to be inspected within ten days of registering a car.
 After that, your automobile has to be re-inspected once a year based on your birth month.
-NH state inspections are required because to protect public safety.
-For those out there wondering just what and NH state inspection entails, here are a few significant points.
+State inspections are required because to protect public safety.
+For those out there wondering just what the New Hampshire state inspection entails, here are a few significant points.

 When you get your state inspection, you are making sure the electrical system of your car is up to date.
 This includes the battery in your vehicle is live, your starter starts, and your alternator keeps things chugging along.
 Though not part of the electrical system, lights and reflectors are also tested during an inspection.